 Increased efficiency while working remotely

-Construction professionals who aren’t required to be physically present on job sites can feasibly switch to remote work, though this has workforce data management implications.
+Construction professionals not required to be physically present on job sites can feasibly switch to remote work, though this has workforce data management implications.
 Workforce optimization software can help by removing the need for workers to email sensitive documents back and forth, creating a single source of truth that can be accessed from the cloud anywhere.

 Reduce the prevalence of human error

 When workforce management decisions are made without accurate data, things can go drastically wrong.
-Workers might be scheduled inefficiently, skill gaps might go unnoticed—the list goes on.
+Workers might be scheduled inefficiently, and skill gaps might go unnoticed—the list goes on.

 Reduce burnout among workforce optimization professionals

 The professionals responsible for workforce optimization typically bring tremendous expertise to their work, especially if they’ve been with a particular company for many years.
 They likely know the company’s workforce needs inside out.

 When the success of a company’s workforce management plan hinges solely on these professionals being able to manage and analyze tons of data intuitively, burnout can occur.
 They may be unable to take time off without worrying about a mountain of catch-up work waiting for them when they return.